jcwang587/math-modeling/docs/04_dfba.md

 The Constraint-Based Reconstruction and Analysis (COBRA) Toolbox is widely recognized for its robust framework, enabling quantitative predictions of cellular and multicellular biochemical networks under various constraints.
 It implements an extensive range of methodologies, from fundamental reconstruction and model generation techniques to advanced, unbiased approaches for model-driven analysis.
 By integrating the COBRA Toolbox into a MATLAB environment, researchers gain access to a versatile platform for modeling, analyzing, and predicting diverse metabolic phenotypes at the genome scale {cite:p}`heirendt2019cobra`.

 Gurobi is a state-of-the-art mathematical optimization solver, widely recognized for its exceptional performance and reliability in solving a broad spectrum of linear, integer, and mixed-integer linear programming problems.
 Its advanced algorithms, parallelized computations, and extensive parameter tuning options make it one of the most efficient and user-friendly optimization tools available. {cite:p}`gurobi` By providing a robust MATLAB interface, Gurobi seamlessly integrates with the COBRA Toolbox and other computational frameworks, thereby streamlining model-driven analysis and facilitating rapid, large-scale solution of complex optimization problems.

+DFBAlab, a MATLAB-based simulator that uses the LP feasibility problem to obtain an extended system and lexicographic optimization to yield unique exchange fluxes, is presented.
+DFBAlab is able to simulate complex dynamic cultures with multiple species rapidly and reliably, including differential-algebraic equation (DAE) systems {cite:p}`gomez2014dfbalab`.

 ## A CSTR Model for Microbial Growth